ImperialCollegeLondon/ReCoDE_Diffusion_Code/README.md

 export PETSC_BUILDS_DIR="/home/jack/petsc-3.16.0/builds"

-- compile with 'make' for standard use optimised version of code or 'make debug' for unoptimised run with more descriptive outputs
+- compile with 'make' for optimised version of code or 'make debug' for unoptimised run with more descriptive outputs